cloudposse/github-action-atmos-terraform-plan/README.md

 -->

-This Github Action is used to run Terraform plan for a single, Atmos supported component and save the given planfile to S3 and DynamoDB.
+This Github Action is used to run Terraform plan for a single, Atmos-supported component and save the given planfile to S3 and DynamoDB.

 ---